 Balanced Rock in Arches National Park

 Distance: 0.3 mi / 0.5 km round trip

 Elevation change: –

 The enormous sandstone boulder atop Balanced Rock weighs approximately 3,5 tons.
-Upper portion of the rock is as large as three school buses!
+The upper portion of the rock is as large as three school buses!
 It is a loop trail at the base of a fragile, picturesque rock formation.
 The beginning of the trail is paved and accessible to wheelchairs.
 The paved path ends at a viewpoint where you can see The Windows and the distant La Sal Mountains.

-PROTIP: don’t get too close to the rock, watch out for rock fragments.
+PROTIP: don’t get too close to the rock.
+Watch out for rock fragments.

 The Windows & Turret Arch